Shellyda/project-communication-infrastructure/first_step/README.md

    ```

 #### 2. Run the Server
-   In a terminal, navigate to the project directory and run the server script:
+   In a terminal, navigate to the project first step folder directory and run the server script:

    ```python
    python3 server.py